siderolabs/talos/website/content/v1.3/learn-more/talosctl.md

 description: "The design and use of the Talos Linux control application."
 ---

-The `talosctl` tool packs a lot of power into a small package.
-It acts as a reference implementation for the Talos API, but it also handles a lot of conveniences for the use of Talos and its clusters.
+The `talosctl` tool acts as a reference implementation for the Talos API, but it also handles a lot of conveniences for the use of Talos and its clusters.

 ### Video Walkthrough